 1. RIBs and Inflatables

 RIBs take more horsepower because they are far heavier than inflatable boats without rigid bottoms.
 All boats are weight sensitive and RIBs are no exception.
-For that reason, owners should get as light an engine as possible that has a lot of low-end torque.
-That is why 2-stroke outboards should be favored in many RIB applications.
+For that reason, owners should get as light an engine as possible that has ample low-end torque.
+That is why 2-stroke outboards were favored for years in many RIB applications.

 Many RIBs actually draw more water than a similarly sized all-glass or aluminum boat because so much of the beam is the inflatable tube itself, which is not submerged as much as is the fiberglass hull it is attached to.
 This means more horsepower is needed until the fiberglass or aluminum hull is on plane.
 Then the vessel flies, due to reduced wetted surface.

 The key with RIBs is to get the boat on plane without having to put everyone in the bow to trim the boat while it is building speed.
-Depending on the size of RIB, we would recommend from 40- to 50-hp as a minimum on the small end, say 12’ to 14’.
-Here, we recommend 2-stroke engines.
-Large RIBs can have two or three big outboards on their transom and they need them to go fast and carry a load, and 4-stroke engines, as well as 2-stroke engines, are usually practical.
+Depending on the size of RIB, we would recommend from 40- to 50-hp as a minimum on the small end, say 12’ (3.66 m) to 14’ (4.27 m).
+Large RIBs can have two or three big outboards on their transom and they need them to go fast and carry a load.

 2. Outboard-Powered Aluminum Boats